PeggyJV/gravity-bridge/docs/developer/code-structure.md

 As covered in the [batch creation spec](/spec/batch-creation-spec.md) transactions will wait in this pool until one of two things happens.

-The user may call [MsgCancelSendToEth](/module/proto/gravity/v1/msgs.proto) which will remove the transaction from the pool and refund the user.
-In [msg_server.go](/module/x/gravity/keeper/msg_server.go) we call [RemoveFromOutgoingPoolAndRefund](/module/x/gravity/keeper/pool.go).
+The user may call [CancelSendToEthereum](/module/proto/gravity/v1/msgs.proto) which will remove the transaction from the pool and refund the user.
+In [msg_server.go](/module/x/gravity/keeper/msg_server.go) we call [cancelSendToEthereum](/module/x/gravity/keeper/pool.go).

-Alternatively a relayer using the [BatchFees](/module/proto/gravity/v1/query.proto) query endpoint may decide to call [MsgRequestBatch](/module/proto/gravity/v1/msgs.proto).
+Alternatively a relayer using the [BatchTxFees](/module/proto/gravity/v1/query.proto) query endpoint may decide to call [MsgRequestBatchTx](/module/proto/gravity/v1/msgs.proto).
 Note automatic execution of request batch is not currently implemented and is in issue #305

-RequestBatch in [msg_server.go](/module/x/gravity/keeper/msg_server.go) calls [BuildOutgoingTXBatch](/module/x/gravity/keeper/batch.go) which implements the protocol defined in the [batch creation spec](/spec/batch-creation-spec.md).
-Creating a batch of up to `OutgoingTxBatchSize` number of withdraws in order of descending fee amounts.
+RequestBatchTx in [msg_server.go](/module/x/gravity/keeper/msg_server.go) calls [BuildBatchTx](/module/x/gravity/keeper/batch.go) which implements the protocol defined in the [batch creation spec](/spec/batch-creation-spec.md).
+Creating a batch of up to `100` withdraws in order of descending fee amounts.

-Now the resulting batch is made available to [Ethereum signers](/docs/design/ethereum-signing.md) via the [LastPendingBatchRequestByAddr](/module/proto/gravity/v1/query.proto) endpoint.
-The [LastPendingBatchRequestsByAddr](/module/x/gravity/keeper/grpc_query.go) endpoint looks up for the Ethereum signer what batches it has not yet signed that it must sign to avoid slashing see [slashing spec](/spec/slashing-spec.md).
+Now the resulting batch is made available to [Ethereum signers](/docs/design/ethereum-signing.md) via the [UnsignedSignerSetTxsRequest](/module/proto/gravity/v1/query.proto) endpoint.
+The [UnsignedSignerSetTxs](/module/x/gravity/keeper/grpc_query.go) endpoint looks up for the Ethereum signer what batches it has not yet signed that it must sign to avoid slashing see [slashing spec](/spec/slashing-spec.md).

-The [eth_signer_main_loop](/orchestrator/orchestrator/src/main_loop.rs) essentially just queries three of these endpoints (one for each type of signature) and submits signatures via [MsgConfirmBatch](/module/proto/gravity/v1/msgs.proto).
+The [eth_signer_main_loop](/orchestrator/orchestrator/src/main_loop.rs) essentially just queries three of these endpoints (one for each type of signature) and submits signatures via [MsgSubmitEthereumTxConfirmation](/module/proto/gravity/v1/msgs.proto).
 Which is handled in [msg_server.go](/module/x/gravity/keeper/msg_server.go).

-The MsgConfirmBatch handler loads the tx batch and verifies that the Ethereum signature is from the correct address, over the correct batch, and not already submitted in `confirmHandlerCommon` (also in msg_server.go).
+The MsgSubmitEthereumTxConfirmation handler loads the tx batch and verifies that the Ethereum signature is from the correct address, over the correct batch, and not already submitted.

 At this point the batch is ready to execute and any relayer may relay it to Ethereum.

-In the [relayer_main_loop](/orchestrator/relayer/src/main_loop.rs) the query endpoint [OutgoingTxBatches](/module/proto/gravity/v1/query.proto) implemented in [grpc_query.go](/module/x/gravity/keeper/grpc_query.go) lists the last 100 outgoing tx batches.
-The relayer then calls [BatchConfirms](/module/proto/gravity/v1/query.proto) which returns all the signatures for the given batch.
+In the [relayer_main_loop](/orchestrator/relayer/src/main_loop.rs) the query endpoint [UnsignedBatchTxsRequest](/module/proto/gravity/v1/query.proto) and [UnsignedContractCallTxsRequest](/module/proto/gravity/v1/query.proto) implemented in [grpc_query.go](/module/x/gravity/keeper/grpc_query.go) lists the last 100 outgoing tx batches.
+The relayer then calls [BatchTxConfirmationsRequest](/module/proto/gravity/v1/query.proto) and [ContractCallTxConfirmationsRequest](/module/proto/gravity/v1/query.proto) which returns all the signatures for the given batch.

 Now the challenge is to take these signatures and prepare them for submission to Ethereum.
 This is a non-trivial task.
 See [relaying semantics doc](/docs/design/relaying-semantics.md).

 [get_batches_and_signatures](/orchestrator/relayer/src/batch_relaying.rs) calls a function [order_sigs](/orchestrator/gravity_utils/src/types/valsets.rs) which takes the latest validator set on Ethereum as well as the array of signatures and prepares them for submission.

-All power in [gravity.sol](/solidity/contracts/Gravity.sol) is normalized such that total voting power is `2^64`, this allows `order_sigs` to determine if enough voting power has voted for a given batch to be valid.
+All power in [gravity.sol](/solidity/contracts/Gravity.sol) is normalized such that total voting power is `2^32`, this allows `order_sigs` to determine if enough voting power has voted for a given batch to be valid.
 This local simulation approach helps debug problems and is much faster than simply trying to simulate the transaction using the Ethereum RPC.

 Finally [should_relay_batch](/orchestrator/relayer/src/batch_relaying.rs) is called.
 This takes the batch + signatures confirmed in the previous step and simulates it's ETH cost to execute and compares that value to the value of the reward on UniswapV3.
 If the relayer would lose money relaying the batch it does not do so.